The CARES Act requires all colleges and universities participating in the program to provide access to the following information.

 - Verifying program of study was not 100% on-line prior to Spring 2020.

-Phase I (Representing one-third of the funds)
+Phase I (Representing one-third of the funds and is now closed)

 ESU solicited requests for funds from students through three outreach efforts: